gomathishankar28/ms4_bubbles/TESTING.md

 ## Known bugs and yet to be fixed

 1. On small and medium screens certain page of the website load only to half the screen initially and then expand to full screen after few seconds.
-I was told that this was due to delay in loading the css and images.
+I was told that this was due to delay in loading the css and images by tutor support.
 Tried fixing it by minifying css and reducing the resolution of the images , but still , I see the issue remains.